938 total views, 1 views today

-In 2020, it has demonstrated how unprepared companies and organizations throughout the world are in cyber assaults.
+In 2020, it has demonstrated how unprepared companies and organizations throughout the world are for cyber assaults.
 All sorts of firms were affected by financial losses, regardless of the size and region of operations.
 We saw a lot of new COVID-19-related phishing attempts.
 Google intercepted 18 million malware and phishing e-mails linked to coronavirus in April alone.
 And since so many firms have turned to remote work, no drop in cyber threats is predicted in 2021.

 Scams happen in every form and size, so why are we paying so great attention to the e-mail here?
 Because 94% of all malware is emailed to the PC.
 And the majority of folks wouldn’t differentiate between a good-made and a real phishing email.